awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 + Upgrade the MySQL version 5\.6 snapshot to MySQL version 5\.7, take a snapshot of the MySQL version 5\.7 DB instance, and then restore the MySQL version 5\.7 snapshot to Aurora MySQL version 5\.7\.

 **Note**
- You can also migrate a MySQL DB instance to an Aurora MySQL DB cluster by creating an Aurora Read Replica of your source MySQL DB instance\.
+ You can also migrate a MySQL DB instance to an Aurora MySQL DB cluster by creating an Aurora read replica of your source MySQL DB instance\.
 For more information, see [Migrating data from a MySQL DB instance to an Amazon Aurora MySQL DB cluster by using an Aurora read replica](AuroraMySQL.Migrating.RDSMySQL.Replica.md)\.

-Incompatibilities between MySQL and Aurora MySQL include the following:
-+ You can't migrate a MySQL version 5\.7 snapshot to Aurora MySQL version 5\.6\.
+You can't migrate a MySQL version 5\.7 snapshot to Aurora MySQL version 5\.6\.
-+ You can't migrate a DB snapshot created with MySQL 5\.6\.40 or 5\.7\.22 to Aurora MySQL\.

 The general steps you must take are as follows: